 This topic area covers statistics and information relating to gender identity and the lesbian, gay, bisexual, transgender, questioning/queer, intersex, asexual/androgynous, pansexual/polyamorous (LGBTQIAP+) communities in Hull including local strategic need and service provision.

-- There is relatively little information on the size of the LGBTQ+ community in Hull, but it is well established that these communities experience discrimination and can have additional issues accessing the services they require.
+- Before the census of 2021 there was relatively little information on the size of the LGBTQ+ community in Hull, but it is well established that these communities experience discrimination and can have additional issues accessing the services they require.

 - Gender dysphoria is when someone experiences discomfort or distress because their gender identity is different from their biological sex.
 It can start at a young age.